Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: Discussion

 \section{Discussion}

 Both the simulation and real-world studies in Sections \ref {simulation} and \ref{real-world} suggest that the modeling procedure for CSTE curve can successfully detect and model complicated non-linear relationships between binary response and high-dimensional covariates.
 In practice, the non-linear dependencies we suggest are not characteristic of all situations.
-We adapt the spline-backfitted kernel smoothing to construct the simultaneous confidence bands for the non-linear functions to choose the optimal treatment.
-Moreover, the confidence bands can be used to verify the presence of non-linear relationships as well.
+We adapt the spline-backfitted kernel smoothing to construct the SCBs for the non-linear functions to choose the optimal treatment.
+Moreover, the SCBs can be used to verify the presence of non-linear relationships as well.

 Our model is motivated by the desire to provide an individualized decision rule for patients along with the ability to deal with high-dimensional covariates when the outcome is binary.
 The semi-parametric modeling approach can be viewed as a generalization of the CSTE curve with one covariate proposed in \cite{CSTE} in the sense that the odds ratio depends on a weighted linear combination of all covariates.
 Although we consider a single decision with two treatment options, our model can be readily generalized to multiple treatment arms.